scan-dev/BMAID/docs/ide-setup.md

 # IDE Instructions for Agent Configuration

-The Uber Orchestrating BMad Agent is mainly recommended for use in Gemini Web, especially for working on the brief, PRD, high level Epics, Stories, Web Deign and Prompt Output.
-BUT - Everything can also be done in the IDE if desired, see the BMad Agent setup section below.
+The Uber Orchestrating BMaid Agent is mainly recommended for use in Gemini Web, especially for working on the brief, PRD, high level Epics, Stories, Web Deign and Prompt Output.
+BUT - Everything can also be done in the IDE if desired, see the BMaid Agent setup section below.

 ## Single Agent